HHH-GH/git-cheatsheet/README.md

 #### 3c.
 Create your .gitignore, README.md, and LICENSE.md files, if needed

 The `.gitignore` file tells Git which files to exclude from source control.
 I’ve often kept old copies of code in a folder named `old`.
 Those old copies can be excluded from source control with a line like this in the `.gitignore` file.
+(See the [Git SCM docs for more on gitignore](https://git-scm.com/docs/gitignore).)

 ```
-# Ignore anything in the 'old' directory, which were previous versions of files before source control
+# Ignore anything in the 'old' directory
 old/
 ```